theNded/torch-ash/README.md

 ```

 ## Engine (ASH)
-- The core is `ASHEngine`, a pytorch module implementing a parallel, collision-free, dynamic hash map from coordinates (`torch.IntTensor`) to indices (`torch.LongTensor`).
+- The core is `ASHEngine`, a PyTorch module implementing a parallel, collision-free, dynamic hash map from coordinates (`torch.IntTensor`) to indices (`torch.LongTensor`).
 It depends on [stdgpu](https://github.com/stotko/stdgpu).
 - Above `ASHEngine`, there are `HashSet` and `HashMap` which are wrappers around ASHEngine.
 A `HashSet` maps a coordinate to a boolean value, usually used for the `unique` operation.
-A `HashMap` maps a coordinate to a (dictionary) of values, allows fast insertion and accessing coordinate-value pairs.
+A `HashMap` maps a coordinate to a (dictionary) of values, and allows fast insertion and accessing coordinate-value pairs.
-- Similar to `HashMap`, `HashEmbedding` maps coordinates to embeddings that is akin to `torch.nn.Embedding`.
+- Similar to `HashMap`, `HashEmbedding` maps coordinates to embeddings and is akin to `torch.nn.Embedding`.

 ### Usage
 ```python